munificent/game-programming-patterns/book/component.markdown

         ^code 18

-        When we construct Bj&oslash;rn's `GraphicsComponent`, we'll give it a reference to his corresponding `PhysicsComponent`.
+        When we construct Bjørn's `GraphicsComponent`, we'll give it a reference to his corresponding `PhysicsComponent`.

      *  *It's simple and fast.* Communication is a direct method call from